The Next Act is a podcast series spotlighting the voices shaping the future of British South Asian theatre.

 Follow the series to hear these perspectives, stories and ideas.

 All episodes are available to stream for free on Spotify and Apple Podcasts.
-Stay tuned to the website and the podcast for information about an upcoming public event to launch the podcast, and explore its themes and findings.

 Mohamed-Zain Dada